atlasgong/InvisibleItemFramesLite/README.md

 ## Migrating from v2 to v3

-Server owners are expected to update their configuration to replace any legacy chat formatting with Adventure's MiniMessage formatting: https://docs.advntr.dev/minimessage/format.
+Server admins are expected to update their configuration to replace any legacy chat formatting with Adventure's MiniMessage formatting: https://docs.advntr.dev/minimessage/format.
 Alternatively, if you wish, you may simply delete the config file and a fresh one will automatically be generated on the next server restart.